alloy-automation/demo-site/README.md

 ## Introduction

 This repository hosts the Alloy Automation Demo Site, showcasing how to build an integration marketplace using Alloy's APIs and SDKs.
-By inserting your API key, you can connect to Alloy's platform and access the integration marketplace, simulating the marketplace setup process.
+By inserting your API key, you can connect to your Alloy Embedded account to load your integrations simulating the marketplace setup and the experience for your end users.

 ## Quick Start